Wellbeing of Future Generations (No. 2) Bill

 Overview

 The Wellbeing of Future Generations (No.2) Bill aims to improve the UK's long-term wellbeing by requiring public bodies to consider the needs of future generations in their decision-making.
-It establishes a Future Generations Commissioner to oversee this process, and a Joint Parliamentary Committee to scrutinize government actions.
+It establishes a Future Generations Commissioner to oversee this process, a Joint Parliamentary Committee to scrutinize long-term policy, and introduces a requirement for public bodies to conduct future generations impact assessments.

 Description